Mar2ck/CrunchyPythonCLI/README.md

 See also the list of [contributors](https://github.com/Mar2ck/CrunchyPythonCLI/graphs/contributors) who participated in this project.

+## Contribution

+If you are looking to contribute; remember to read the [contribution file.](https://github.com/Mar2ck/CrunchyPythonCLI/blob/master/CONTRIBUTION)

 ## License

 This project is licensed under the GNU General Public License - see the [LICENSE.md](https://github.com/Mar2ck/CrunchyPythonCLI/blob/master/LICENSE) file for details